ramonsouzarss/ramonsouzarss/README.md

 I’m Ramon Souza,

-Data Wizard | Python Developer | Continuous Learner 🚀
+Data Wizard | Python Developer | Continuous Learner 👓📚🚀
+<br><br>
-Pythonist diving into the field of Data Science and Software Engineering.
-Currently, I'm working as Data Analyst and Business Intelligence consultant for third-sector organizations.
+- 🐍 Pythonist diving into the field of Data Science and Software Engineering.
+- 📈 Currently, I'm working as Data Analyst and Business Intelligence consultant for third-sector organizations.
-I am passionate about data analysis, cloud computing, and good software development practices.
+- ☕ Passionate about data analysis, cloud computing, and good software development practices.
 I’m always learning and eager to apply my skills in solving real-world problems.
-Veteran with nine years of experience serving in the Brazilian Army as a Sergeant.
+- 🪖 Veteran with nine years of experience serving in the Brazilian Army as a Sergeant.

 ---